Need Professional Help?

-- Adding a unit sales revenue stream
+Forecasting unit sales revenue streams

 Remember that how you define a 'unit' depends on what you sell.
 If you offer widgets, just enter the quantity of those widgets (shirts or computers or whatever) you think you'll sell.
 For other offerings, you might want to use 'units' to mean consulting engagements, fixed-price contracts, or pallets of low-value materials.
 Do what makes sense for your business.